vodovorot-guides/vodovorot-guides.github.io/ele/raid.md

 **Damage:**
 - Maintain {{ site.data.spell.flame_shock }} on priority targets.
-- Use Earthquake when 2+ targets are together.
+- Use {{ site.data.spell.earthquake} when 2+ targets are together.
 Use {{ site.data.spell.chain_lightning }} when 3+ targets are together.
 - Utilize Spiritwalker's Grace or instant casts for Ember Blast.
 - If talented, hold Primal Storm Elemental for incoming add waves.

 **Defensives:**
 - Use {{ site.data.spell.astral_shift }} and {{ site.data.spell.harden_skin}} (if PE talented) for Crimson Flurry (from Bleakwing Assassins) and Ember Blast (from Shade of Kael'thas) as needed.
-- If talented, Spirit Wolf allows you to mitigate damage from Soul Pedestals.
+- If talented, {{ site.data.talent.spirit_wolf}} allows you to mitigate damage from Soul Pedestals.

 **Healing:**
 - If there is any downtime between add phases, support your raid with off-healing through Healing Stream Totem, Chain Heal, and Healing Surge.
-- If talented, you can use Earth Shield on Kael'thas for additional healing.
+- If talented, you can use {{ site.data.talent.earth_shield}} on Kael'thas for additional healing.
 - On Mythic difficulty, support healing through Cloak of Absorption with Healing Surge as needed.

 **Utilities:**